JustinMorgan/universal-boilerplate/README.md

 - #### Windows command line (CMD):

-    Customizing CMD is trickier.
-Open a Windows Terminal and find the settings in the dropdown.
-Find the "Command Prompt" profile and edit the command line that starts CMD.
-The command you want is something like:
+    Customizing CMD is trickier:
+    1. Open a Windows Terminal.
+    2. At the top, where the tabs are, there should be a dropdown next to the "+" button that opens a new tab.
+Open it and click Settings.
+    3. On the left side of the settings window, you should see a "Profiles" section.
+Find the "Command Prompt" profile.
+    4. Edit the "Command Line" string so you can start CMD with a custom command.
+The line you want is something like:

             %SystemRoot%\System32\cmd.exe /k "<path\to\universal-boilerplate>\shortcuts\shortcuts.cmd"

 - #### PowerShell: